WA Drought 2015 Status

 On Friday, May 15, Gov. Jay Inslee declared a statewide drought for Washington.
 Although we have had average to above average precipitation this year, there has been significantly less snowpack due to higher than normal temperatures.
 This has affected water supplies for irrigation and stream flows that depend on melting snowpack.

 The Washington State Legislature allocated $16 million for 2015-17 to help reduce or eliminate hardships from the 2015 statewide drought.
-Grant and loan applications for qualifying counties can be downloaded on the Department of Ecology drought website.
-It is projected that every county in Washington will qualify for relief funds.
+Grant and loan applications for public entities can be downloaded on the Department of Ecology drought website.
+Farmers, ranchers, and small businesses can view USDA Drought Programs and Assistance for relief programs and aid.